Some points to bear in mind when looking to buy property in Barceloneta, one of Barcelona most popular waterfront districts.

 The relative poverty of the original inhabitants means that Barceloneta’s property for sale is not of the best quality.
 Nevertheless buildings are basically well constructed but lack any of the fancy detail and charm found in wealthier zones of Barcelona, such as the Ensanche and the Born.
 Furthermore the buildings of Barceloneta were built close together as maximising living area per square metre was more important than comfort and style at the time Barceloneta was built.
 This means that property and apartments in Barceloneta feel somewhat claustrophobic, noisy and lack privacy.

-- Priorities change and in the present day Barceloneta’s location is unbeatable; right on the beach and walking distance to many of Barcelona’s main attractions in the Old Town and the Born.
+- Priorities change, and in the present day Barceloneta’s location is unbeatable; right on the beach and walking distance to many of Barcelona’s top attractions in the Old Town and the Born.
 It also has several parks and sports facilities nearby.

 - Barceloneta apartments are now some of the most sought after areas in Barcelona amongst foreign buyers.
 Foreign buyers tend to be relatively young and from other EU countries like the UK.
 These buyers are looking for small second homes with access to the youthful attractions of Barcelona such as the beach and the Born.
 They also wish to rent out their apartments on a short-term basis when they are not there.
 Locals are also buying up apartments in Barceloneta with a view to renting them out on a short-term basis.